microsounds/atelier/readme.md

 `systemd` unit services, cronjobs and similar mechanisms are avoided.

+At startup, `startx` will pass hardware-specific `xorg.conf` files to the X server, to enable hardware compositing on supported hardware and eliminate screen tearing.

+Xorg's security model forbids non-root users from passing arbitrary config files to the X server unless they are located in one of several "blessed" directories.
+Post-install scripts will create symlink `/etc/X11/$(id -u)-override` that points to `~/.config/xorg` to override this behavior.

 ## Non-standard commands
 Several commands are extended to include impure functions, such as purposefully mangling config files, and have the following precedence when multiple versions exist: